Skip to main content

 "Imagine, we all fought together for this?!"

 Hoor and Taraksh were silent spectators to these rants.
 Their heart and soul had travelled miles away from all these.
 Eyes met again as she took her trolley and murmured a word of thanks.
 He stood there as she started walking away.
 Suddenly, he felt like this was not the first time they said goodbye.
 Not the first time, he was watching her leave.
 Hoor stopped.
 She turned to find him standing there, staring right at her.
 The deja vu of the moment was surreal.
-His eyes, getting lost in a crowd, and her heart was left somewhere it perhaps didn't belong.
+His eyes, getting lost in a crowd, and her heart were left somewhere they perhaps didn't belong.
 She would never see that face again.
 She kept staring at him.

 The buses soon crossed and started in opposite directions as the iron gates closed in.
 Hoor looked back at the dust.
 Taraksh looked away, eyes closed.
 They were not the same anymore.